-1. Delegation of Administrative Duties to the Supervisor: Pursuant to Town Law, Section 29 (16), Resolved that the Town Board of the Town of New Paltz hereby authorizes and delegates to the Town Supervisor powers and duties of day to day administration and supervision of all town and special district facilities and employees consistent with and in furtherance of any and all State and Federal laws applicable thereto and with any and all local laws, resolutions or policies heretofore or hereafter adopted by this Town Board.
+1. Delegation of Administrative Duties to the Supervisor:

+A motion was made by Supervisor Bettez to adopt the following: Pursuant to Town Law, Section 29 (16), Resolved that the Town Board of the Town of New Paltz hereby authorizes and delegates to the Town Supervisor powers and duties of day to day administration and supervision of all town and special district facilities and employees consistent with and in furtherance of any and all State and Federal laws applicable thereto and with any and all local laws, resolutions or policies heretofore or hereafter adopted by this Town Board.
+Seconded by Councilman Irwin, all aye votes cast, motion carried.